When you take an oral supplement, you may not think too deeply about the construction of the pill itself — but it can make a difference.

 Take Out the Guesswork from Your Supplement

 Softgel pills offer multiple benefits over tablets and capsules, including easier ingestion and increased bioavailability, allowing you to get the most out of your supplement.
 Softgel encapsulation may cause problems for some lifestyles as some pills are coated with gelatin or other animal products, but fortunately, there are alternatives.
-With iwi, you do not have to worry.
+With iwi life, you do not have to worry.

-When you take any iwi supplement, you can trust that the supplement is entirely plant-based, from the ingredients to the softgel capsules, and you never have to guess whether there are animal derivatives.
+When you take any iwi life supplement, you can trust that the supplement is entirely plant-based, from the ingredients to the softgel capsules, and you never have to guess whether there are animal derivatives.
 Ouromega-3 supplement is no different.

 The softgel capsule provides the best delivery method for the nutrients within this formula of omega-3, -6,-7, and -9 fatty acids.
 Rich in these vital nutrients, this supplement is an excellent choice to support your brain, heart, eye, and joint health.
-To learn more about the benefits of iwi products, explore our collection.
+To learn more about the benefits of iwi life products, explore our collection.

 High Quality Softgel Products | Captek Softgel